 enhance delivery value.
 Infosys Limited and Infosys BPO Limited are

 standards.
 As part of Infosys'' contract, the Central Processing Center

-of the Government of India''s Income Tax department
+of the Government of India''s income tax department was certified for

 Our Quality department handles large change management initiatives to

-drive quality and productivity improvements across the Company.
-It is
+drive quality and productivity improvements across the Company, using

-managed through the Balanced Scorecard and Infosys Scaling Outstanding
+Balanced Scorecard and validated using the Infosys Scaling Outstanding

 Performance (iSOP) program adopted from the Malcolm Baldridge National